aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridjs/config/_index.md

 ```

-Gets the cache directory for pictures.(this will take affect when GridJsWorkbook.CacheImp is null) the default path will be "\_piccache" inside the FileCacheDirectory.
+Gets the cache directory for pictures.(this takes effect when GridJsWorkbook.CacheImp is null) the default path will be "\_piccache" inside the FileCacheDirectory.

 **Returns:**
 java.lang.String